GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer: Proposed Deepfake Detection Method

 The goal of VAE is to learn a meaningful latent representation of the input image and reconstruct the input image by performing random sampling of the latent space while minimizing the reconstruction loss.
+The Encoder of VAE maps an input image $X$ to a probability distribution over a latent space $Z \in \mathbb{R}^K, Z \sim \mathcal{N}(\mu, \sigma^2)$, in which $\mu$ and $\sigma^2$ are the mean and variance of the learned distribution, respectively.

 The Encoder of the VAE is composed of four convolutional layers with width starting from $3$ up to $128$, with kernels of size $3 \times 3$ and a stride of $2$.
 Each convolutional layer is followed by Batch Normalization (BN) and LeakyReLU non-linearity.
 The output of the Encoder is a $1$-dimensional vector of length $12544$ representing the latent distributions.
 The Decoder is composed of four transposed convolutional layers with width starting from $256$ up to $3$, with kernels of size $2 \times 2$ and stride of $2$.
 Each transposed convolutional layer is followed by LeakyReLU non-linearity.
-The output of the Decoder, $I_B$, is a reconstructed feature space of the input image with dimensions $H/2 \times W/2 \times C$.
+The output of the Decoder, $I_B$, is a reconstructed image from the input image with dimensions $H/2 \times W/2 \times C$.
 In this case, $I_B$ has dimensions $112 \times 112 \times 3$.
-The detailed configuration is shown in Table $2$.
+The detailed configuration is shown in Table \ref{tab:vae}.
 The choice of the convolutional layers for both the AE and VAE is due to the compute power and memory we had, model accuracy, extensive experiment, and training time during the training of our model.

-\subsubsection{ConvNeXt-Swin Hybrid}
+\subsection{ConvNeXt-Swin Hybrid}

-The ConvNeXt-Swin Transformer architecture is a hybrid CNN-Transformer model that combines the strengths of ConvNeXt and Swin Transformer architectures for deepfake detection task.
-The ConvNeXt model is a CNN architecture that has shown impressive performance in image recognition tasks, by extracting high-level features from images through a series of convolutional layers.
-The Swin Transformer is a transformer-based model that uses a self-attention mechanism to extract local and global features.
+The ConvNeXt-Swin Transformer architecture is a hybrid CNN-Transformer model that combines the strengths of ~\cite{lmwfds} and Swin Transformer~\cite{llchwzlg} architectures for deepfake detection task.
+The ConvNeXt model is a CNN architecture that has shown impressive performance in the image recognition tasks, by extracting high-level features from images through a series of convolutional layers.
+The Swin Transformer is a transformer-based model that uses a self-attention mechanism to extract both local and global features.

 The GenConViT model leverages the strengths of both architectures by using ConvNeXt as the backbone for feature extraction and the Swin Transformer for feature processing.
 In our proposed method, the ConvNeXt architecture extracts high-level features from images, which are then passed through a HybridEmbed module to embed the features into a compact and informative vector.
 The resulting vector is then passed to the Swin Transformer model.
 The ConvNeXt backbone consists of multiple convolutional layers that extract high-level features from input images and the LFs from AE or VAE.
 We use pre-trained ConvNeXt and Swin Transformer models, which are trained on an ImageNet dataset.